 The cost of an above-ground pool will vary based on a variety of factors.
 Before you dive in, consider whether you will need:

-Before you put in your pool, you need a place to put it: a solid stretch of level ground where there are no tree roots sticking out of the ground or bumpy spots that will make your pool less comfortable.
+Landscaping in this sense isn't just the pretty flowers you add after your pool is ready to go.
+It also includes the excavation of the land.
+Because before you put in your pool, you need a place to put it.
+This needs to be a solid stretch of level ground where there are no tree roots sticking out of the ground or bumpy spots that will make your pool less comfortable.
 You will not want your pool to be uneven!
 The more landscaping is required, the more expensive your pool project may be.
 For example, if you need to excavate and remove debris from a rocky terrain you could spend upwards of $2,000 to level out a yard like this.

 However, most yard landscaping can be a simple DIY project if cleared of stumps and rock.
 This could keep your landscaping cost easily between $0-$500 (depending on if you need to rent any equipment).